Newport Beach Child Custody Attorneys Helping Parents and Guardians Reach Fair Custody Agreements

 - Physical custody – custody deciding which parent the child(ren) live with primarily.
 This could be joint/shared custody, where custody is awarded to both parents with favorable arrangements.
 It could also be sole custody, where one person gets the children fully, while the other one gets visitation rights or a restraining order, depending on whether they’re dangerous or not.

 - Legal custody – this could be joint or sole legal custody.
 Joint legal custody means both parents can make legal decisions about their child(ren).
 Sole legal custody means only one parent can make those crucial decisions.

-What Do the Courts Consider When Making Their Judgments?
+What Do the Courts Consider When Making Their Judgments In Newport Beach?

 Parents with favorable outcomes are usually those with the best representation.
 However, excellent representation isn’t enough.
 There’s a lot more to it.
 The courts are often careful about awarding custody.
 So, they’ll rigorously weigh all the evidence provided by the various legal teams, including input by employees of Child Protection Services, if any.